needsomesl33p/AES_decryptor/README.md

 # AES_decryptor

 It only works with `CBC` block cipher operation mode.
-Also IV have to be provided.
+Also IV has to be provided.

 ## Usage: